This Team India looks differentfrom what it used to be. It is different.

 The mobile traction, an equipment patented by Ramos himself to “increase the mobility of the Goalkeepers keeps them agile.
 The traction has rubber tubes tied at the waist and connecting the knees and the hands.

-Then, the Coach didn’t allow it to end unless everyone hit the goalpost from the top of the box.
-It was fun and at the same time paved a new road to achieve perfection.
+Then, the Coach di do not allow it to end unless everyone hit the goalpost from the top of the box.
+It was fun and at the same time paved a new road to achieving perfection.

 With 11 of the boys having got a look in for the first time, the transition to International Football needs to be seamless.
 “To make it easier for the boys, I will monitor the U-17s and the U-19s.
 The philosophy has to be tailored to the philosophy of the Association,” the Head Coach echoes.

 The momentum has further been enhanced by then.
 Going through the routine has been left back, God knows where.
 The grass at the training ground in Sajusarai is lush green.
-“It’s super,” Constantine certifies.
+“It is super,” Constantine certifies.

 The session ends, the boys walk at the leisurely pace back towards the dugout.

-This Indian Team is not just about a bunch of individuals, it’s about individuals who stay willing to carry the burden of 1.2 billion people, and their expectations.
+This Indian Team is not just about a bunch of individuals, it is about individuals who stay willing to carry the burden of 1.2 billion people and their expectations.

 The early Morning Sun shines bright, a pleasant breeze blows across as the flags at a distance, flutter.